-This is the garb of a Seljuk male of the sixth to seventh century Hijri. (twelfth to thirteenth century c.e.)
-The sources for it include pictures from the extensively illustrated novel Warqa wa Gulsha of c.
-622 (1225 c.e.) and copious surviving examples of Minai ware pottery.
+This is the garb of a Seljuk male of the sixth to seventh century Hijri. (twelfth to thirteenth centuries ce) The sources for it include pictures from the extensively illustrated novel Warqa wa Gulsha of c.
+622 (1225 CE) and copious surviving examples of Minai ware pottery.
+These sources represent, it need hardly be said, men of some status.
 In its simplest form the outfit consists of a hat, coat, shirt, trousers, belt and boots.
-Should cold weather or heavy wear require more, extra layers on the upper body or a padded or fur-lined coat and padded leggings may be added.
+Should cold weather or heavy wear require more, extra layers on the upper body or a padded or furlined coat and padded leggings may be added.

 The native Seljuk hat, boerk, is a plain bowl with various shapes of turned up brim, some of which may be turned down at times to protect and shape the neck.
 The hat is made of felt or cloth in summer and fur in winter, and the bowl and brim are almost always of different colours.
 Milliners suppliers stock felt sleeves which can easily be made into these hats.
 The Seljuk Turks, like the Mongols, regarded the turban, or chalma, as womens wear, although with increasing Islamisation this attitude faded due to the importance of the turban as a symbol of the faith.

 The Seljuk coat, yalma, is a double breasted cross-over style.
 Simpler forms of this coat had been known for centuries in the region, but this type with the close-fitting round neck is distinctive.
 It was to be adopted later by Persians and northern Arabs, although never displacing the simpler type, which also persisted unchallenged amongst the Mameluks.
 The better type of coat was normally lined and had edges trimmed with a contrasting strip.
-Tiraz bands often put on the sleeves were patterned with vine-scrolls, interlace or stylised Arabic calligraphy.
+Decorative bands often put on the sleeves were patterned with vine-scrolls, interlace or stylised Arabic calligraphy.
 The coat is fastened by buttons and loops concealed under the edges.
 In plain fabrics, substantial linens, fine wools and silks are the best to use for the outer.
 Brocades were popular for those who could afford it and it is sometimes still possible to find patterns close historical ones.
-Suitable fabric patterns for the coat are large vine-scrolls, large stripes, hexagons with a design in the centre, and other geometric patterns based on hexagon and octagons.
-The other nationalities who borrowed this coat pattern used similar fabrics, but also used vertical stripes, usually fine stripes on a lighter background.
+Suitable fabric patterns for the coat are large vinescrolls, large stripes, hexagons with a design in the centre, and other geometric patterns based on hexagon and octagons.
+Less expensive decorative fabrics used similar fabrics were woven with vertical stripes, usually fine stripes of blue and red on a lighter background, and presumably there were coats in plain cloth.
 Lining could be done with silk, linen or cotton.
 Indigo resist dyed (ikat) and printed cottons were both imported from the far East and made locally, and can still be found quite easily today in patterns approaching those of the period.

 Cutting patterns for garments under the coat are hard to document precisely for Seljuks.
 Likely guesses are a cross-over shirt cut on a similar pattern to the coat, to or the Chinese style, or a pull-over tunic of the type prevalent throughout the Middle East and Europe in this era.